ices-tools-dev/echoSMs/docs/datastore_anatomical.md

 ##### Outline

 The `outline` format is a generalised structure that can represent the outline shapes typically used for the DWBA, KRM, and DCM models.
 It uses a centreline (defined by a list of (_x_, _y_, _z_) coordinates) and a height and width at each centreline point.
-The echoSMs [coordinate system][coordinate-systems] is used so heights are along the _z_-axis and widths along the _y_-axis.
+The echoSMs [coordinate system](conventions.md#coordinate-systems) is used so heights are along the _z_-axis and widths along the _y_-axis.
 Five numeric arrays are used to represent the shape in the echSMs format with names of `x`, `y`, `z`, `height`, and `width`.
 The lengths of these arrays must all be the same.

 EchoSMs provides functions to convert to and from the outline format into the specific formats typically required by the DWBA, KRM, and DCM models - see the examples below.